thegoonies/thegoonies.github.io/_posts/2021-03-21-securinetctf-2021-mitm.md

 After a successful run, we only need to guess the shared secret out of 2 possibilities (`1` or `p-1`), which is easy to do.

 The solution will therefore attempt until successful, and will normally succeed after 4 attempts.
-The AES decryption is straightforward, and the flag that I got it: `Securinets{monkey-in-the-middle_efa8cf7dad56f238cc1ff49473da3ae3}`
+The AES decryption is straightforward, and the flag that I got is: `Securinets{monkey-in-the-middle_efa8cf7dad56f238cc1ff49473da3ae3}`

 The solution is therefore:
 ```python